g-eoj/ssu_preserves/README_UPDATED.md

 # SHIP 2017 Project

+### Updates to classify.py

+classify.py now given an image will apply distortions to it and will make a prediction based on the average confidence of the distorted and original images.

+### Updates to classify_directory.py

+classify_directory.py now given an image and its distortions generated using retrain_updated_image_augmentation.py will treat distorted images as versions of the original.
+The confidence score it has for the original and the distortions are averaged and the average is used to determine the model's prediction

 ### Updates to retrain.py

 The following improvements were made to retrain.py in order to further validate the model's performance